Member | Established: 1963 | Member since 1982

 SMO 2: International Education Standards

 ICAG is responsible for setting the educational requirements for professional accountants in Ghana, which include completing a program of professional accountancy education, having three years of practical experience, and passing ICAG’s final examinations.
-ICAG works to ensure that programs are line with the IES requirements by continuously reviewing its curricula against new and revised IES.
-With the support of the Institute of Chartered Accountants in England and Wales under the DFID-funded IFAC Capacity Building Program, ICAG has taken significant steps to improve the accountancy education system in Ghana.
+ICAG works to ensure that programs are line with the latest IES requirements by continuously reviewing its curricula against new and revised IES.

-The objective of the project is to bring Ghana’s professional accountancy education, training, and qualification in-line with the IES as demanded by an expanding economy.
-Components of the project include assisting ICAG to enhance its professional accountancy qualification examination system, as well as develop roadmaps to accredit educational institutions and training offices, tuition provided by the ICAG College, and the practical training and experience of newly qualified professional accountants.
+With the support of the Institute of Chartered Accountants in England and Wales under the DFID-funded IFAC Capacity Building Program, in 2016 ICAG took significant steps to improve the accountancy education system in Ghana.
+The objective of the project was to bring Ghana’s professional accountancy education, training, and qualification in-line with the IES as demanded by an expanding economy.
+Components of the project included assisting ICAG to enhance its professional accountancy qualification examination system, as well as develop roadmaps to accredit educational institutions and training offices, tuition provided by the ICAG College, and the practical training and experience of newly qualified professional accountants.

 Furthermore, ICAG has established a Partnership in Learning (PiL) scheme to accredit independent tuition providers that teach towards the ICAG qualifications.
 Tuition providers are registered with ICAG and ICAG will grade providers enabling the institute to assess, identify, and publicly recognize those providers that meet quality standards.
 To date, the institute as registered 59 PiLs.
-To improve the quality of teaching there is an accompanying program of course to train teachers of the tuition providers as well.
+To improve the quality of teaching there is an accompanying program to train teachers of the tuition providers as well.
 The ICAG College—the tuition provider associated with ICAG—also received support to build its capacity by establishing it as a separate entity with an alternative governance regime and business plan.

 Finally, through the project, ICAG has also established an Authorized Training Employers (ATE) scheme whereby ICAG can also accredit practical experience providers for candidates.
 Students must complete three years of practical experience.
 To practice auditing, qualified members must obtain a practicing license from ICAG that is to be renewed annually.
 Obtaining a practicing license requires four years of practical experience (of which three should be with an audit firm) and two years of post-qualification experience.
 The institute has been provided with a set of tools and templates that contain guidance on establishing training standards and student/member competencies, ongoing monitoring of progress, and communication to employers and students.
 This is intended to raise the quality of practical experience and increase the connectivity between ICAG and employers to maintain professional competencies.
 Under the ATE scheme, 35 employers have been registered.

-- The institute’s CPD requirements are 35 credits per year.
+The institute’s CPD requirements are 35 credits per year.
 The ICAG Education and Training Directorate monitors members’ compliance with CPD requirements and posts an annual CPD calendar on its website.
 Noncompliance with the CPD requirements result in suspension of membership.

 Finally, ICAG states that it actively promotes compliance with IES to the National Council for Tertiary Education and the National Board for Technical Education which set standards for universities.
 Consequently, ICAG has also signed MoUs with six universities to ensure that their accountancy courses comply with IES.
 Subsequently, it has established a committee that is responsible for monitoring the implementation of the MoUs to ensure that universities do comply with ICAG’s expectations for IPD requirements.

-ICAG has made significant progress in enhancing its fulfillment of SMO 2 and meeting the revised IES requirements.
-As it progresses with the implementation of new schemes to support the quality of educational programming, it should provide IFAC with the updated information and developments.
+ICAG has made significant progress in enhancing its fulfillment of SMO 2 and meeting the latest IES requirements.
+As it progresses with the implementation of new schemes to support the quality of educational programming, it should provide IFAC with updated information and developments.
 It is encouraged to participate where relevant in sharing its perspective and experiences in implementing national accountancy education requirements that meet the revised IES as part of IFAC’s new approach to accountancy education.
-The IES self- assessment Checklist and the Accountancy Education E-Tool developed by IFAC may be used to conduct an assessment and to consider available implementation support materials.
+The IES self- assessment checklist and the Accountancy Education E-Tool developed by IFAC may be used to conduct an assessment and to consider available implementation support materials.

 -